 Here are our best tips for maximizing the space in your RV fridge.

-How to Organize RV fridge
+How to Pack an RV Refrigerator

 The common RV fridge has 4 zones and each zone has its characteristics and features that you would want to consider before you put your food inside.